AppCafe Docs

 Build a [type of app] for [audience].
 It should help users [main outcome].
 Include [key pages or features].
 The design should feel [style direction].

-Weak versus strong prompts
+Weak versus strong requirements

 What to include when possible